ryansgithubaccount/SiaoBunk_Vocoding/README.md

 and LPC functions to handle plotting and LPC encoding.
 So far these have been found to work very well.
 However, to implement the synthesizer, we will go with the dynamic-coefficient FIR filter approach demonstrated in the Mathworks link.
 We are still attempting to identify any distinct advantages to a lattice structure as opposed to a direct form structure in this context.

+## Milestones
+- Importing voice file to Matlab code.
+(Done)
+- Implement spectrogram.
+(Done)
+- Design LPC algorithm processing.
+(By March 8)
+- Design and implement voice synthesizer. ( By March 9)
+- Another way of estimating the pitch of the voice signal.
+(By March 10)
+- GUI (By March 10)
+- Testing (By March 10)

+## Responsibilities
+- Importing voice file to Matlab code.
+(Hui-Ying)
+- Implement spectrogram.
+(Ryan)
+- Design LPC algorithm processing.
+(Ryan)
+- Design and implement voice synthesizer.
+(Hui-Ying)
+- Another way of estimating the pitch of the voice signal.
+(Ryan)
+- GUI(Ryan)
+- Testing (Together)